philgyford/col-scraper/README.md

 ### 4. Deploying to Zeit.co

-You could run the Datasette interface anywhere, but here's how to get it on Zeit.co.
+You could run the Datasette interface anywhere, but here's how to get it running on Zeit.co.

 Set up an account on [Zeit.co][zeit].